 3 Reasons You Should Make These Roast Beef Lettuce Wraps ASAP!

-1. Key Nutrients.
-Not only is roast beef a convenient source of protein, it also provides key nutrients for your body, including vitamin B12, iron, and zinc.
-In addition, because most prepared meats are pre-cooked, they’re an easy, on-the-go, nutrient dense food.
+1. Nutrient Dense.
+Roast beef is a convenientย proteinย source and provides vital nutrients for your body, including vitamin B12, iron, and zinc.
+In addition, because most prepared meats are pre-cooked, they’re an easy, on-the-go, nutrient-dense food.

 2. Complex Carbs.
-If you’re following a lower carb diet, these Roast Beef Lettuce Wraps still offer up a little bit of fiber (not too mention, a satisfying crunch!) from the nutrient rich Romaine lettuce and honeycrisp apples.
+Even if you’re following a lower-carb diet, these Roast Beef Lettuce Wraps still offer a little bit of fiber (not to mention a satisfying crunch!) from the nutrient-rich Romaine lettuce and Honeycrisp apples.

 3. Easy to Make.
 Once you gather all your ingredients, these Roast Beef Lettuce Wraps are SO easy to make.
 Got 10 minutes?
 Make them ASAP!